-For the reinsurance business, premium adjustments received in 2013 on reinsurance treaties incepting prior to the reinsurance business being placed in run-off on 1 November 2002, produced gross written premium of \$52,000 (2012: \$25,000).
+For the reinsurance business, premium adjustments received in 2014 on reinsurance treaties incepting prior to the reinsurance business being placed in run-off on 1 November 2002, produced gross written premium of \$32,333 (2013: \$52,000).

 The Group has reserved, in accordance with independent actuarial advice, for outstanding claims incurred and unpaid at year end.
-During the year the reinsurance run-off continued to perform favourably with most classes of business showing lower incurred loss development than expected.
+During the year claims cost development in the reinsurance run-off was higher than expected.
+However, this was not considered by the Appointed Actuary to be sufficient to require any material adjustment to his previous assessment of the ultimate claims cost for the remaining run-off claims liabilities.